softcover/softcover_book/chapters/getting_started.md

 ### Installing \softcover

-The \softcover\ system is distributed as a Ruby gem under the permissive [MIT License](http://opensource.org/licenses/MIT).
+The \softcover\ system is open-source software, distributed as a Ruby gem under the permissive [MIT License](http://opensource.org/licenses/MIT).
 To get started with \softcover, first [install Ruby](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book#sec-install_ruby) and [install RubyGems](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book#sec-install_rubygems) if you don't have them already.
-Getting \softcover\ is then a simple `gem install`:
+Once you've done so, getting \softcover\ is then a simple `gem install`:

 ```console
 $ gem install softcover
 ```

 \noindent This installs the `softcover` command-line interface (CLI) for creating new books, building ebooks, and publishing ebooks and other digital assets to the [Softcover website](http://www.softcover.io/).
+To build the full set of output formats, \softcover\ requires some external dependencies, which you will be prompted to install at the appropriate time (e.g., when you try to build a PDF, you'll be prompted to install \LaTeX).
+These dependencies are also covered in the sections below, and Section~\ref{sec:all_dependencies} lists all the dependencies in one place in case you want to install them all at the same time.

-To see the commands supported by `softcover`, run `softcover help` at the command line (Listing~\ref{code:softcover_help}).
+To see the commands supported by `softcover`, run `softcover help` at the command line, as shown in Listing~\ref{code:softcover_help}.

 \begin{codelisting}
 \label{code:softcover_help}